Saturday July 29, 2017

 Chips will be distributed race day morning at the boat ramp.
 Please wear it on your left ankle so it does not interfere with your chain rings.
 You are responsible for your chip’s use and return.
 A lost chip fee of $25 will be charged to anyone not returning their chip either at the Finish Line, to a race official or medical staff.
 If choose to stop racing for any reason please return your chip to the timing race staff at the Finish Line.
 Failure to return your chip will result in calls to your emergency contacts, police, rescue staff and may result in your disqualification and total embarrassment in front of all other racers and spectators.
 It is essential that we know where you are on the course at all times for your safety and our peace of mind.

 7:15am Mandatory Pre race meeting at swim start.
 All athletes are required to read, understand and adhere to the Open Water Swim Best Practices on the Information tab located on the above white tool bar.
-All athletes must wear the swim cap provided in your packet.
-They are color coded for your swim start wave by age and gender.
+All athletes must wear the swim cap provided at packet pickup.
+They are color coded for your race.
+It assumed you know your age and gender which will determine your wave.

-Pursuant to current best practices we will be allowing 5 minutes between waves.
+Pursuant to current best practices we will be allowing 4 minutes between waves.
 During this time you are strongly encouraged to get wet and get a feel for the start area and your swim plan.
 But you already know this since you read the Open Water Swim Best Practices on the Information tab.
 However, you must be behind the small orange buoys located out from the ramps before the wave start.
+You can get wet at your pace under the watchful eye of a lifeguard in the Swim Practice Area.
+Swim as much as you like but please stay within the Cylindrical Yellow Buoys.

-Clydesdales and Athenas start with their age and gender wave and swim cap color
+Clydesdales and Athenas start with their age and gender wave.

 Transition security will be provided from 7:00 am until noon.
-Racers are encouraged to remove their bikes and equipment to their vehicles after finishing.
+Racers are encouraged to remove their bikes and equipment to their vehicles after finishing but must cross the road at the designated crossing areas or use the tunnel.
 You can then enjoy lunch and the post awards party.

 No bike or belongings can be removed from Transition without the body marking matching the bike frame sticker.
 If body marking is washed off then the racers bib must be provided to remove equipment.
-NO EXCEPTIONS and all complaints should be directed to Race Director, not event staff.
+NO EXCEPTIONS and all complaints should be directed to Race Director on race day, not event staff.

 The Transition Area will be taken down at noon and security will be dismissed.
 You are responsible for all belongings after noon.